 Council Library Talks

 Throughout the year, GSQ provides talks on a variety of topics for the Brisbane City Council.
 These are offered at libraries across the Council area.
-Please phone and book your place.
-Check the council library website for further information.
+These presentations are free but you need to book at the library.
+The Council pays GSQ a fee for presentations so tell your friends about them as Council monitors the popularity of the presentations and decides how many will be offered.
+Talks are free but booking is essential.
+Please phone and book your place and check the council library website for further information.

 Confirmed topics and locations: